daniel8lopes/omnia3/docs/pages/omnia3/Authorization/omnia3_authorization.md

 ## 2. Policies, permissions and roles

-- A policy is composed by one or more permissions
+- A policy is composed by one or more permissions.
-- A permission is a function/area to protect and has a collection of roles used to evaluate users permissions
+- A permission is a function/area to protect and has a collection of roles used to evaluate users permissions.
-- A role is an easy way to group users of an application based on what they can or cannot do
+- A role is an easy way to group users of an application based on what they can or cannot do.

 ![The authorization policy-based model](images\authz_model.jpg)

 ## 3. Authorization management in the **OMNIA Platform**

-Authorization management is explained on the [Authorization Management](https://docs.numbersbelieve.com/omnia3_authorizationmanagement.html) article
+Authorization management is explained on the [Authorization Management](https://docs.numbersbelieve.com/omnia3_authorizationmanagement.html) article.